Free Spanish Courses & Lessons

 |Home Free Spanish Courses & Lessons|

 Like it or not, we live in a globalized world.
 Every year, technology makes communication cheaper and faster.
-In a few years, most people will not be working side-by-side with people from their own town, rather, they will work side-by-side with people from countries all over the world.
-I have been working from home, with people from around the entire world, since 2006.
+In a few years, most people will not be working side-by-side with people from their own town, rather, they will work side-by-side with people from all over the world.
+I have been working from home, with people from around the entire world, since 2000.
 The idea for this website, along with the original version of the website, originated in the USA.
-The content for the website was produced in fifteen different Spanish speaking countries over a period of ten years.
-Newer versions of the website were created in Nepal, because I could no longer afford to pay the absurd salaries demanded by developers in California.
-As you can see from the example of just this one website, learning two or more languages is becoming increasingly important in our connected world.
+The content for the website was produced in fifteen different Spanish speaking countries over a period of fifteen years.
+Newer versions of the website were created in Nepal, because I could no longer afford to pay the high salaries demanded by developers in California.
+As you can see from the example of just this one website, learning two or more languages is becoming increasingly important in our highly-connected world.

 Unfortunately, the United States is the only industrialized country which allows students to attend high school without studying a foreign language.
 By the time most students begin to study another language, it is much too late for them to become highly proficient in a second language.
 In most European countries children begin to study Spanish or another language when they are 6-9 years old, or even as young as 3 years old.
 The fact is that in the United States only about 9% of the population is multilingual, whereas in Europe, over 50% of the population is multilingual.
 American schools produce world-class skate-boarders and surfers.
 Do these kids faint we presented with a ser conjugation?
 Do they do any better with the estar conjugation?